-In his new bestselling book EntreLeadership, Ramsey assures home-based and other small business opportunity start-up entrepreneurs that they too can enjoy an equal measure of confidence by following some key “bulletproof” principles for finding financial peace.
+In his new bestselling book EntreLeadership, Ramsey assures home-based and other new small business opportunity start-up entrepreneurs that they too can enjoy an equal measure of confidence by following some key “bulletproof” principles for finding financial peace.

 “Start-up home-based businesses often forget to do even the most basic and primitive proper accounting,” Ramsey warns.
 Because these smaller ventures often get their start out of your garage or slowly take over your living room, it’s all too easy for you to mix your business funds with your personal funds.
 Where you end up as a result is “effectively embezzling from yourself,” according to Ramsey.
 This haphazard approach to small business accounting signals the death knell for all too many well-intentioned entrepreneurial endeavors.

 To ensure you don’t fall prey to this problem, Ramsey recommends taking a number of critical yet simple steps:

 1. First and foremost, you need to open a completely separate checking account for your business, which is not hard.
 In fact, you don’t even need to incorporate or obtain a tax ID number before doing so, he says.
 Rather, all you need to do is “open a simple sole proprietorship account in the DBA (doing business as) form using your Social Security number.”
 Then you can manage the account using a simple checkbook similar to the one you would use for a personal checking account.

 2. You must get in the habit of depositing every single penny you make from your business endeavors into this account.